 State Farm Insurance Company refused to pay any monies for compensatory damages such as pain and suffering, arguing that it was impossible to tell whether his condition was worsened by the collision or not.

 Attorney Jeff Shaw was able to introduce into evidence a videotape of the man after the wreck attempting to get from a chair to his kitchen refrigerator to open a can of soda which took over 8 minutes to accomplish.
 The jury later said this evidence swayed their decision.

 Another vital piece of evidence was that the injured man always traveled personally to his State Farm Co. insurance agent to pay his monthly premiums.
-Thus, the insurance agent saw the difficult the man had in getting out of his vehicle and walking to the door to pay the premiums.
-The company knew the man was in a less-than-perfect physical health when it accepted his money -- Attorney Jeff Shaw argued it wasn't fair for State Farm to come into a court of law and argue he shouldn't be compensated when hit by an uninsured motorist because he was not in good health before the collision.
+Thus, the insurance agent saw the difficulty the man had in getting out of his vehicle and walking to the door to pay the premiums.
+The company knew the man was in less-than-perfect physical health when it accepted his money -- Attorney Jeff Shaw argued it wasn't fair for State Farm to come into a court of law and argue he shouldn't be compensated when hit by an uninsured motorist because he was not in good health before the collision.

 The jury disagreed and awarded over $100,000 in compensatory damages over a 2-day trial.

 These case examples and results are for information purposes only.
 The content of the newspaper articles is the responsibility of those publications alone.
 Past results cannot guarantee future performance in your case.
 The results in any of the particular cases listed above do not constitute a promise, representation, or guarantee that your case will be resolved or resolved favorably or similarly.
 Each case is different.
 Each case has a different set of facts.
 The laws in each jurisdiction are different, including local counties in Indiana.
 Consequently, results will be unique in every lawsuit or claim.
 Shaw Law expressly denies and does not guarantee the outcome of any case or claim.